 The bike does not come with a console.
 You can still get a great workout without it by following your own workout plan or following along to a DVD.

-If you do want to track your data to know the equivalent miles cycled, timer, speed etc you can fit a console for a bike like the CatEye Strada Wireless Bicycle Computer which costs about $60 as other customers have (as mentioned in their reviews).
+If you do want to track your data to know the equivalent miles cycled, times, speed etc you can fit a console for a bike like the CatEye Strada Wireless Bicycle Computer which costs about $60 as other customers have (as mentioned in their reviews).
+This won’t work with in App.

 The dimensions and weight are: